brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 I haven’t been “actionable” until now.
 From Jan - Aug, EVERYTHING has been new to my eyes and has required extensive research to begin to make only the slightest sense of JS and programming.
 Now, after 8 months, I can apply what I learn, instead of having to go down the rabbit hole of research.

 In other words, I am just beginning to be able to program in JS

+- Yeah.
+Where as all JS stuff to this point went right in top my WTF brain space, all JS stuff is making stuff now.
+I've seen and done enough to make sense of things.

+- I am learning that a lot of programming is framework/library based.
+Knowing vanilla JS is great, yet that is often paired with using frameworks/libraries.
+So I'm finding that I now need to learn a crap ton of libraries now that I know enough JS to make sense of what they do.
+Ugh.
+More time.